-IN THE UK, castles dwarf entire towns, timepieces tower over cities, and gentle rolling hills stretch as far as the eye can see.
+In the UK, castles dwarf entire towns, timepieces tower over cities, and gentle rolling hills stretch as far as the eye can see.
 From prominent cities like London and Edinburgh to remote villages and highlands, this kingdom is teeming with sights that are worthy of your Instagram feed.
-Here are the 21 most Instagrammable places in the UK (England, Wales, Scotland, and Northern Ireland) that you need to add to your bucket list!
+Here are the 28 most Instagrammable places and best photo spots in the UK (England, Wales, Scotland, and Northern Ireland) that you should add to your bucket list in 2021!

 Dating back to around 2500 BC, Stonehenge is a prehistoric stone complex 90 miles west of London.
-This UNESCO World Heritage Site is one of the most iconic and famous landmarks in the UK.
+This UNESCO World Heritage Site is one of the most iconic landmarks and best photography spots in the UK.

-This 12th-century fortress looms high above the Old Town of Edinburgh.
-The Edinburgh Castle is Scotland’s most visited paid attraction with over 2 million visitors each year.
+The Edinburgh Castle is a 12th-century fortress that looms high above the Old Town of Edinburgh.
+With over 2 million visitors each year, it’s the most visited paid attraction in Scotland.

-Often mixed up with London Bridge on Instagram geotags, Tower Bridge is among the most iconic sights in London.
+Often mixed up with London Bridge on Instagram geotags, Tower Bridge is such an iconic sight.
+It’s top among the most Instagrammable places in London.
 Built in 1894, this suspension bridge hovers over the River Thames.

 The Giant’s Causeway is a coastal area filled with 40,000 basalt columns that formed from volcanic activity 50 million years ago.
 Today a UNESCO Site, this natural treasure straddles the north coast of Northern Ireland.